fact-claims/fact.claims/www.fact.claims/content/rfc/draft.md

 In a decentralized, AI-first environment, maintaining trustworthy and immutable data is essential for ensuring transparency, auditability, and reliability.

-This paper proposes a methodology for leveraging the InterPlanetary File System (IPFS), Linked Data (JSON-LD), and Smart Contracts to construct a trusted decentralized network of fact graphs.
+This paper proposes a methodology for leveraging the InterPlanetary File System (IPFS), Linked Data (JSON-LD), and Smart Contracts to construct a trusted decentralized network of fact webs.

 By utilizing the distributed, immutable, and censorship-resistant IPFS, we address the challenges associated with decentralized trust and enhance the integrity and auditability of diverse fact claims.